mvt3641/Flightdata/README.md

 # Flightdata
-Test ground for uploading data to mongoDB and displaying via Chart.js
+Sandbox for uploading data to mongoDB and displaying via Chart.js